XaviGriso/TrueLayer/README.md

-# Emma Test App
+# TrueLayer Test App

 ## Intro

-Small project to mock one of Emma's core features: connect to a bank account and surface insights about the spending.
+Small project to connect to a mock bank account via the TrueLayer API and surface insights about the spending.
 This small backend, implements the following:

 - User authentication flow with TrueLayer